 Shuuichiro Oishi is a male Team Mom who's extremely devoted to Tezuka and Eiji and later makes many sacrifices for The Team.
 Such as when he forfeits his regular position to let Tezuka (manga) or Ryoma (anime) make use of it, clearly knowing that he's screwing himself over and that this won't be benefitial to Eiji either.

-The mothers of the players such as Fuji's mom Yoshiko who is called one in manga canon.
+Some of the mothers of the players such as Fuji's mom Yoshiko who is called one in manga canon.
 Ryoma's mother Rinko is of an exception. tho: she was a fiery Type B Tsundere when young, but even when she's much more mild now, she doesn't give Nanjirou the whole control of their relationship and is hinted to be the main breadwinner of the household (he's a lazy monk, she's a lawyer).

 The Fantasy Counterpart Culture of Jurai with Japan and their royal nature means Sasami and Ayeka could be this: the former is domestic and kind and strong willed, while the later has the quiet dignity and devotion... when she's not involved in the race for Tenchi's love, that is.